 The PRI has committed to extensively engage with signatories identified as not meeting the minimum requirements, and to provide them with the support needed to implement necessary changes to meet them within a two-year engagement period.
 Signatories that do not meet the criteria based on their PRI reporting will be informed privately and delisting will only be as a last resort following unsuccessful engagement over the two-year period.

-In the PRI strategy consultation, we proposed potential new minimum requirements and an amendment to the timeline to meet the requirements, see below.
-Generally, signatories were supportive of the proposal presented in the consultation, and provided useful feedback for each of the proposed new requirements.
+In the PRI strategy consultation, we proposed potential new minimum requirements and an amendment to the timeline to meet the requirements – see the proposed changes we consulted on below.
+Generally, signatories were supportive of the proposal presented and provided useful feedback for each of the proposed new requirements.

 1. A shorter timeline, of one year engagement, before delisting

-From the announcement in July 2021, signatories will have a minimum of 20 months to implement necessary changes to meet the minimum requirements, equivalent to two reporting opportunities.
-Support would be provided during the one-year engagement period.
+Once the strengthened minimum requirements have been announced, signatories will have at least 20 months to implement any necessary changes to meet them, equivalent to two reporting opportunities.
+Support will be provided during the one-year engagement period for those signatories that do not meet the minimum requirements in the 2022 reporting cycle and beyond.

 2. Increased minimum requirements